-1.2.2 Development of the current pharmacy based service
+1.3 Development of the current pharmacy based service

-The current pharmacy supervision service has been operating since 2007.
-It complies with national guidance that recommends that all patients entering a drug recovery programme that have a clinical need for methadone or buprenorphine should have their consumption supervised and witnessed for at least 3 months.
+In 2007/08 the current pharmacy supervision service was reconfigured to meet the recommendations of the national guidelines 'Drug Misuse and Dependence'.
+This includes the recommendations that all patients entering a drug recovery programme that have a clinical need for methadone or buprenorphine should have their consumption supervised and witnessed for at least 3 months.

-These services are being re-commissioned as part of Public Health Portsmouth's re-commissioning of community services; however, due to the requirement for the service to be delivered by a dispensing pharmacist, only qualified local community pharmacies may apply to deliver the service.
+These services are being re-commissioned as part of Portsmouth City Council (PCC) Public Health department's recommissioning of community services; however, due to the requirement for the service to be delivered by a dispensing pharmacist, only qualified local community pharmacies may apply to deliver the service.